 The number of schools you should target depends on how important it is for you to begin an MBA program in the next academic year.
 Some candidates, often those who are early in their careers, choose to apply only to their 1-3 dream programs, knowing that they would be content to continue working full-time for another year (and continuing to enhance their MBA candidacies) if they are not admitted.

 Meanwhile, if your priority is to start an MBA as soon as possible, we recommend applying to 5-7 schools.
 There’s always an element of unpredictability in the admissions process.
 No matter how well your background compares to the class profile at your target schools, you can’t count on being admitted to any given program.
 Applying to a robust number of schools is the best way to ensure that you have the option of starting an MBA on the timeline you want.

 What should you consider when deciding where to apply?

 MBA programs are designed to facilitate career growth.
 For some students, this might mean pivoting into a new industry or job function.
 Others are aiming to accelerate along their current professional trajectories, or launch their own ventures.
 Whatever your plans, an MBA program’s employment outcomes are a great place to start as you research schools and decide where to apply.

 Which schools send the highest percentage of graduates to elite consulting firms?
 Which have the strongest resources for entrepreneurship?
-Consulting MBA program rankings and our Best Business Schools For series can help you get oriented and identify the schools that are most likely to position you to accomplish your post-MBA goals.
+Consulting MBA program rankings, too, can help you get oriented and identify the schools that are most likely to position you to accomplish your post-MBA goals.

 Of course, you’ll also be spending two years on a school’s campus and in its larger city, so lifestyle considerations should absolutely be factored in as well.